AviatrixSystems/terraform-modules/aviatrix-controller-initialize/README.md

 - **customer_license_id**

-The customer license ID, optional
+The customer license ID, optional.
+Required if using a BYOL controller

 ### Outputs

+- **lambda_result**

+The status of lambda execution

 None.